 Check out this local interview regarding the Watford City ND project:

 WATFORD CITY VETERINARY CENTER IN THE NEWS

-Kipling, while eligible to graduate from Sandpoint High School at the ripe young age of 13, was too young to send off to university.
-Instead, he experienced 3 senior years (and proms) while attending Stanford’s online program for gifted kids.
+Kipling is following a career in his father’s (and grandfathers, aunt’s and uncle’s) footsteps.
+He will be licensed to practice veterinary medicine in four continents and has high aspirations to be a “World Vet” to enjoy his career while traveling the globe.
+Although eligible to graduate from Sandpoint High School at 13 years old, stayed enrolled to experience 3 senior years (and proms) while attending Stanford’s online program for gifted kids.
 His undergraduate years were spent enjoying a full ride at Montana State University where he milked their study-abroad program for 2 years backpacking Asia and Europe on a shoestring budget (sleeping in trees, on park benches and hopping night trains) before he turned 19.
-He has since studied Arabic in Morocco, spayed dogs in Egypt, and bathed donkeys and worked on an elephant preserve in Thailand.
-After turning down Cornell and Tufts, Kipling landed at the University of London’s Royal Veterinary College to follow a career in his father’s footsteps.
-He will be licensed to practice veterinary medicine in four continents and has high aspirations to be a “World Vet” to enjoy his career while traveling the globe.
+As part of his world-veterinary training, he has since studied Arabic for 2 years in Morocco, spayed dogs in Egypt, worked on an elephant preserve in Thailand, experienced a lambing rotation in Scotland, race horses in TX, darted wild animals in Portugal, participated in a Derby research project in Mongolia, and is finishing up at London’s Royal Veterinary College to be degreed and ready to hit the world in 2020.